Hangover-Sunshine/Verho/README.md

 ## What Does Vehro NOT Do?

 Verho does not manage your scenes for you.
 As this is meant to be a generic framework, Verho has no notion of scenes beyond Nodes.
 Specific signals, such as `scene_added` and `scene_loaded`, can help you prepare for a new scene.
 You are in charge of saving your own scenes and information.
 If you so desire, you can wrap your scene requests in another manager of your desire if you wish to preserve some scenes in memory.
-Verho, itself, forgets what the prior scene was once it has been loaded to the scene.
+Verho, itself, forgets what the prior scene was once it has loaded the requested scene.

 ## Export Notes